TriCo Students and Faculty Organize Against Philly Chinatown Arena Amid Mayor Parker’s Approval

 Referencing Chau and her co-founder, Taryn Flaherty, a UPenn student, Truong reflected, “The active role of students and youth at the forefront of the movement for Philadelphia’s Chinatown shows how the impact of this arena will be felt for generations.”

-And, despite the Mayor’s announcement, Chau still feels hope.
-“Philly’s Chinatown is really unique in that we have been able to like, pass down traditions of resistance and organizing throughout generations, and have also been fortunate enough to win a lot of these fights.”
+And, despite the Mayor’s announcement, Chau still feels that hope.
+“Philly’s Chinatown is really unique in that we have been able to pass down traditions of resistance and organizing throughout generations, and have also been fortunate enough to win a lot of these fights.”

 “Even though it sucks having to keep going through the same fight over and over again, I think a sort of cool thing that happens is that every time Chinatown’s resistance gets started, our community gets stronger,” Chau reflected.
 “We have this opportunity to pass down this tradition of organizing.”